mate-academy/jv-web-practice/README.md

 - Create a new controller: Implement adding driver to car.

 HINT: while implementing the last requirement, create just two fields on JSP where you will pass corresponding id values.
-You can redirect to `/index` page or any other page after your business login in `doPost()` method is applied.
+You can redirect to `/index` page or any other page after your business logic in `doPost()` method is applied.

 ### Example how to implement adding driver to car:
 ```java